SAP-samples/btp-s4hana-buildcode-rap-buildapps/documentation/SAP Build Apps/Service Hub Admin App/4_Configuration for Data Variables in Detail Page/Readme.md

 ![](../screenshots/Picture100.png)

-24. **Select** If condition.
-Then, **click** on the icon under Condition and **go** to Formula
+24. Select **If condition** node.
+Then, choose the icon under **Condition** and then select **Formula**.

 ![](../screenshots/Picture101.png)

-25. **Click** on the Formula Bar
+25. Click on the Formula Bar.

 ![](../screenshots/Picture102.png)

-26. **Paste** the formula below and **Save** it.
-This formula will check if the BPData1 has any result or not.
+26. Paste the formula below and **Save** it.
+This formula will check if the **BPData1** has any result or not.
 If there is no result, that means there is no Business Partner around based on the given Latitude, Longitude and Radius.

 ~~~
 IS_EMPTY(data.BPData1.d.results)
 ~~~

 ![](../screenshots/Picture103.png)

-27. **Select** the Alert component and **paste** the dialog below to the Dialog title field.
-This dialog will be shown to the end user if there is no data in BPData1 data variable
+27. Select the **Alert** component and paste the message below to the **Dialog title** field.
+This dialog will be shown to the end user if there is no data in **BPData1** data variable.

 ~~~
 No Business Partner can be listed within the given range.
 Radius is set to maximum to list all Business Partners